VSU-AndroidProject/FirstSteps/README.md

-Milestone 1 - H4ir (Unit 7)
+Milestone 1 - Trojan Order (Unit 7)

 Description:
 This application will allow users to order items as they please.
-Users can search across a wide range of hair care products.
+Users can search across a wide range of food.
 As the user picks out the item they want, a series of pages will show; guiding the user to buy the item of their choice and check out in the cart.
 The cart will allow the user to buy multiple items at one time if they please.
 Once the user checks out there will be a payment screen where the user will input the necessary details in order for the item to be processed correctly and swiftly.
 Once all of this is done the user will receive the item that they ordered.

 App Evaluation:
-Category: Online hair care products
+Category: Online food ordering/campus delivery
 Mobile: Our app allows the user to interact and purchase items on the web using location, and real-time processing.
-Story: The intention is clear to resemble an online shopping app with a clear focus on hair care.
+Story: The intention is clear to resemble an online food ordering app with a clear focus on college students.
-Market: Most of population (online shoppers)
+Market: College Students
 Habit: Average user would open this app daily to see new items or deals.
 The user will not be able to create on the app.
-Scope: This application has a clearly defined purpose as an online source for users to purchase hair care products and will be completed in a timely manner.
+Scope: This application has a clearly defined purpose as an online source for users to purchase food and or suplies from the bookstore.

 Product Spec
 1. User Features (Required and Optional)